dshieble/lambda_fuzzer/README.md

 ## Background
 LambdaFuzzer is a security research and QA tool for fuzzing urls at scale.
 This tool is capable of testing millions of urls an hour.

-This tool initializes a collection of lambda functions, repeatedly generates lists of candidate urls, and sends the candidate urls to the lambda functions to try.
-Running the url connections from the lambda functions has a number of benefits
+LambdaFuzzer initializes a collection of lambda functions, repeatedly generates lists of candidate urls, and sends the candidate urls to the lambda functions to try.
+Running the url connections from the lambda functions has a number of benefits:
 - Network throughput scales with the number of lambda functions deployed
 - Lambda functions rotate IP addresses, which can improve privacy
 - Decreased security risk from hitting a malicious url